VNA818/VNA818/README.md

 ### 👋 Welcome to my Github profile!

-I am a Junior pursuing a Bachelor's degree in [Information Technology and Web Science](https://science.rpi.edu/itws) at Rensselaer Polytechnic Institute.
+I am a Senior pursuing a Bachelor's degree in [Information Technology and Web Science](https://science.rpi.edu/itws) at Rensselaer Polytechnic Institute.

-I am looking for opportunities in IT, web, or software development this Spring and Summer 2023.
+I am looking for opportunities in frontend or backend software development after my graduation in spring of 2024.

 In my free time I enjoy cycling, graphic design, photography, and games.

 ### ❓ About

-I specialize in Front end and Full Stack web development, I am most proficient in JavaScript.
+I specialize in front end development and am most proficient in Javascript specifically modern web frameworks such as React.

 **I have skills in**